TheSilvered/nest/README.md

   - [x] Initialize everything with one function
   - [x] Quit everything with one function
   - [x] Execute a program in one function (given the path of the file)
-- [ ] Rewrite parser, nodes and tweak compiler to accommodate for the new parser
+- [x] Rewrite nodes, parser, compiler and optimizer
 - [ ] Better testing with C
 - [ ] Finish implementing `Nst_fmt` and add a wrapper to `stdsutil.nest`
 - [ ] Add `is_space`, `remove_prefix` and `remove_suffix` to `stdsutil.nest`